-The most significant recovery gains for survivors of stroke, brain aneurysms and other neurovascular conditions happen in the first three to six months.
+The most significant recovery gains for stroke survivors, brain aneurysms and other neurovascular conditions happen in the first three to six months.
 To achieve optimal recovery, these patients require specialized rehabilitation care.
-The Froedtert & the Medical College of Wisconsin Stroke and Neurovascular Program is one of the most comprehensive rehabilitation care centers in Wisconsin.
+The Stroke and Neurovascular Program is one of Wisconsin's most comprehensive rehabilitation care centers.

-- Upon release, 72 percent returned home, while the remaining patients transferred to subacute or skilled nursing facilities.
+- Upon discharge, 81.8 percent returned home, while the remaining patients were transferred to subacute or skilled nursing facilities.

 Led by an internationally recognized neurorehabilitation physician, rehabilitation team members are specially trained to help patients recover from conditions that affect the neurovascular system of the brain and spine.
 They provide physical therapy, speech therapy, occupational therapy, therapeutic recreation and vocational rehabilitation to help get patients back to the activities they love.
 Stroke nurse specialists, case managers, social workers and rehabilitation psychologists round out the team.
 The goal is to maximize health – physically, mentally and emotionally.
 Additional expertise is also available for treating related conditions such as spasticity and depression.

-Patients Benefit from the Latest Rehabilitation Approaches and Technology
+Patients Benefit From the Latest Stroke Rehabilitation Approaches and Technology

 Today’s research efforts at Froedtert & the Medical College of Wisconsin translate into treatment innovations for our patients.
 Approaches such as robotic training are regularly being trialed as our experts look for more effective ways to help our patients recover their health following a neurovascular event.